 Add an orange slice and a maraschino cherry as garnish.

 While you could hypothetically use a highball glass instead of a Hurricane glass, the cocktail just won’t be the same.
-When it comes to this particular New Orleans cocktail, the drink and the glass are a package deal.
+When it comes to this colorful New Orleans cocktail, the drink and the glass are a package deal.

 We empathize if you can’t find easily find passion fruit juice or if you simply want to experiment with your bottles of rum.
 Here are some ideas to get you started: